Entries Tagged 'Products' ↓

 [DAPUserProfile]

-You can customize which fields to show, and which to hide.
+As DAP Admin, you can customize which profile fields to show to your members, and which ones to hide.
 Just set the profile field that you don’t want displayed, to “N” in the tag below.

 Default version